-We have three wonderful churches in the parish.
+We have three church buildings in the parish.

 A quiet Victorian gem set away from Thornthwaite village at the end of a country lane.
 It is well worth a visit.
 Look for the ‘mice’!
 Peaceful graveyard adjoining with views across Bassenthwaite Lake (the only lake in the Lake District!)